Last Updated: February 17, 2021

 Reading | 3 parts | 40 Questions | 60 minutes |

-Understanding the format and the time frame lets you prepare for the test better according to the test you have chosen.
-You can learn to type/ write content on various topics in the given time frame as a method of practice.
+Understanding the format and the time frame lets candidates prepare for the test better according to the test they have chosen.
+Candidates can learn to type/write content on various topics in the given time frame as a method of practice.

-It is suggested that you keep at least 1-2 days off to study the exam format and the grading system so that the exam pattern remains clear in your mind throughout the preparation period.
+It is suggested that they keep at least 1-2 days off to study the exam format and the grading system so that the exam pattern remains clear in their mind throughout the preparation period.

 Focus on Individual Sections